-Few picturebooks have moved me in the way Emmett and Caleb has.
+Emmett and Caleb moved me in a way very few picturebooks have.
 Each time I reread the text and gaze at the charming illustrations, I notice something new.
 This picturebook, translated from the French in 2018, deals with love, life and loss.
 The main characters, Emmett and Caleb, are friends and neighbours, and their relationship is slowly revealed.

 Springtime: Their daily rituals are described together with the quiet consideration that, most of the time, Emmett shows Caleb.
 The focus is on a familiar, loving companionship, which is reinforced as they enjoy the changes in the seasons.

 Summertime: This is all about the expression of love and about Caleb wanting to give Emmett the perfect birthday present: ‘A gingerbread man, a sea-unicorn’s horn or a pair of sandals… A mammoth’s tooth, a knot that never ends or a bag for his treasures?’
 We then have my favourite, albeit heartbreaking, part of the story.
 Caleb writes Emmett a poem, and it is not received as well as he had hoped.
 Here is a lesson for teachers everywhere: ‘Emmett thought back to those crossings out and spelling mistakes.
 “If I’d looked more carefully, I’d have seen that it was as precious as the pearls on a necklace!”’
 Thankfully this miscommunication is soon sorted with Emmett sending Caleb a ‘single sheet of blank paper’ as he whispers through the door ‘My poem is invisible to the eye!’